 This article provides answers to the most common questions regarding mining with River Financial.

-How do I buy a Bitcoin miner?
+How do I buy a bitcoin miner?

-How do I pay for a Bitcoin Miner?
+How do I pay for a bitcoin miner?

-How much does it cost to operate a Bitcoin miner?
+How much does it cost to operate a bitcoin miner?

-Where does River host/store the miner?
+Where does River host and store the miner?

-What happens if my miner(s) break down?
+What happens if my miner breaks down?

 Does my miner come with a warranty?

-Is mining Bitcoin profitable?
+Is mining bitcoin profitable?